-In this work, we are considering a new category of EPC Middleware, which we call Savant-2.
-Its function differs from that described for original Savant middleware (associated to the collection, aggregation and filtering of information from a great number of RFID's attached on products) as SAVANT-2 deals with the process information and its context, stored in Petri Nets.
+In this work, we are considering a new category of EPC Middleware and EPCIS, which we call SAVANT-2 and EPCIS-2 (5).
+Their functions differ from that described for original Savant and EPCIS (associated to the collection, aggregation and filtering of information from a great number of RFID's attached on products) as they deal with the process information and its context, stored in Petri Nets.